inyong37/Study/I. Lecture/udemy/Certified-Kubernetes-Administrator-(CKA)-with-Practice-Tests/S12_End-to-End-Tests-on-a-Kubernetes-Cluster.md

-# Section 12: End to End Tests on a Kubernetes Cluster
+# Section 12: End to End Tests on a Kubernetes Cluster (Deprecated)

 ## Date